diaktors/secretary/README.md

 I tried encrypted emails, with GNUPG and smime.
 Do all the people you want to share sensitive information with have a smime cert, a gnupg key?
 No, they don't.
 And I won't be the person training all these people out there to create smime certs for money or getting them into GNUPG and the theory behind.

-We have dropbox, icloud and many other cloud services where we can share files.
+We have Dropbox, iCloud and many other cloud services where we can share files.
 Most of them tell you, that content is encrypted, but some tell you, that they need to have a way, to get to your data.

 And if you try to sync an encrypted DiskImage with Dropbox with other people, you definitely will have fun with sync conflicts.